heru-himawan-tl/fdaf-application-example/README.md

 #### Runtime Naming Convention Of Application Deployment Under WildFly

-If you will test or deploy FDAF-based application under WildFly, you must follow the following runtime naming convention:
+To test or deploy this FDAF application example under WildFly, you must follow the following runtime naming convention, as it is an FDAF framework standard:

 - If deployment applies separation between enterprise application and web application, in order the web-application part to be working properly, the